dmauser/Lab/VPN-gateway-packet-capture/README.md

 ## Prerequisites

 - Create a storage account and container on the same Resource Group as your Virtual Network Gateway.
-For example: capture container under Storage Account mausertest as shown:
+For example: capture container under Storage Account as shown:

     ![](./media/createcontainer.png)

-- It runs only over Powershell 5.1 at this time.
-- Make sure Azure Powershell cmdlets are properly installed (see: http://aka.ms/azps)
-- See roadmap at bottom with new features to be added.

 ## Powershell Script:

-You can download VNG-NetCap.ps1 or copy and paste script as shown below:
+You can download VNG-Packet-Capture.ps1 or copy and paste script as shown below:

 ```powershell
 Param(